FarhadDevelop/CW2_CST1510_M01039453/docs/README.md

 - CRUD Operations: Forms and buttons trigger database functions for incidents, datasets, and tickets
 - Analytics: Uses `st.metric`, `st.bar_chart`, and `st.line_chart` for interactive visualizations
 - Role Enforcement: Admin-only controls for create, update, and delete actions; warnings for unauthorized actions

+## Data Disclaimer
+- Disclaimer: The `Analytics` page displays synthetic (fake) data generated solely for testing and demonstration purposes.
+The data and any charts, metrics, or insights shown do not represent real incidents, real users, or real-world events and should not be used for operational decision-making.
+- Purpose: Test UI/UX, validate visualizations, and demonstrate features during development and assessment.
+- Privacy: No actual personal or sensitive data is included in these test datasets.